-First off, Happy New Year! and it’s the start of a new TAST challenge — TAST week 1.
+Happy New Year!
+It’s the start of a new TAST challenge — TAST week 1.
 First, let me welcome you all to Take a Stitch Tuesday for another year!
 I hope everyone is energised and up for it.
 I am certainly looking forward to seeing what everyone does this year.

 For those who are new to TAST, the first 20 or so stitches are the foundation stitches of hand embroidery.
 If you are new to hand embroidery, it is a good idea to learn these 20 stitches and master the hand movements associated with them.
 This will give you the skill to pick up most other stitches in TAST or in any other embroidery challenge.

 So try to hang in there for at least the first 20 weeks.
 Hopefully, by the end of 20 weeks, you will be so addicted to stitching that to not complete the rest of the stitches in TAST would feel like a huge lost opportunity in your life!

 Just to give everyone the heads-up there will be 48 stitches this year and 4 catchup/break weeks.

 Also, Beyond TAST is for those who have done TAST before, or are intermediate stitchers, will have a stitch each week.
 My idea is to feature some of the more interesting stitches that currently languish in the stitch dictionary.

 Anyway, let’s dive in and get started!
 Grab your embroidery stuff and here we go!

 Week 1 for Take a Stitch Tuesday is Chain stitch.
 This is a tremendously useful stitch that is quick and easy to do.
 Chain stitch is a foundation stitch for a whole family of looped stitches.
 The trick with all the chain stitches is to not pull the stitch too tight, as a tight tension will pull the loop of the stitch tighter causing a puckered line.